 - Causal Body (existential container – the cause for our effects).

-Each body stores different layers, called Koshas.
+Each body stores different layers, also known as Koshas in Sanskrit.
 These are stacked one inside another, like a matryoshka doll!

 While the Gross Body and Causal Body have one layer each, the Subtle Body which resides in between these two Bodies has the most layers (three).